rectorphp/getrector-com/resources/blog/posts/2024/2024-11-13-introducing-composer-version-based-sets.md

 <br>

-Setup is straightforward - just define the version and path to the set:
+Setup is straightforward - define the version and path to the set:

 ```php
 namespace Rector\Set\ValueObject;